Common Brown Four-eyed Opossum

 Frequently Asked Questions

-They are omnivores with a very diverse diet.
-They primarily hunt for insects, spiders, and small snails, but they also eat small mammals, reptiles, and a significant amount of fruit, which makes them important seed dispersers in their ecosystems.
+They are omnivores with a diverse diet.
+They primarily hunt for invertebrates like beetles and snails on the ground, but they also eat small vertebrates and a wide variety of fallen fruits and seeds.

-They are less common in urban centers than the Virginia Opossum, but they are frequently found in suburban areas that border woodlands, coffee plantations, or river corridors.
-They prefer gardens with plenty of shade and natural debris.
+They are less common in urban centers than the Virginia Opossum, but they are frequently found in suburban gardens and 'fincas' that border secondary forests or river corridors.

 Record Common Brown Four-eyed Opossum at your habitat